MiSTer-devel/C128_MiSTer/README.md

 C1541/C1571 implementation works in raw GCR mode (D64/D71 format is converted to GCR and then back when saved), so some non-standard tracks are supported if G64/G71 file format is used.
 Support formatting and some copiers using raw track copy.
 Speed zones aren't supported (yet), but system follows the speed setting, so variable speed within a track should work.
 Protected disk in most cases won't work yet and still require further tuning of access times to comply with different protections.

+### "Pure" 64 mode

+With *OSD*->*Hardware*->*C64 mode* the C64 mode of the C128 can be switched between "C128 extensions" and "Pure 64".
+In "C128 extensions" the 64 mode is identical to the C64 mode of the C128, which is not 100% identical to a real C64.
+When set to "Pure 64", the 64 mode is more similar to a real C64.

+In pure mode the I/O space is identical to a real C64 instead of the C128 extended I/O which includes the VDC and two few extra registers for the VIC.
+Also, the keyboard layout is modified, e.g. the keys on the numeric keypad map to the normal keys instead of the C128 extended keys.